Ear infection - chronic

 Middle ear infection - chronic; Otitis media - chronic; Chronic otitis media; Chronic ear infection

 Chronic ear infection is fluid, swelling, or an infection behind the eardrum that does not go away or keeps coming back.
-It causes long-term or permanent damage to the ear.
+It may cause long-term or permanent damage to the ear.
 It often involves a hole in the eardrum that does not heal.

 Ear anatomy